wellsy57/Home-Assistant-Project/README.md

 This is a place for me to document my home automation systems and processes.

-I will also give a brief outline of my progress with migrating from mySCADA to Home-Assistant.
+I will also give a brief outline of my progress with moving from mySCADA to Home-Assistant.

-This move has become a necessity and comes with the aim of being able to provide a more affordable and reliable means of local and remote control and monitoring of my existing home systems.
+This move has become a necessity.
+The aim is to provide a more reliable means of local and remote control and monitoring of my existing home systems.

 [HOME](https://github.com/wellsy57/Home-Assistant-Project/blob/master/files/LIGHTSYS.md) | [ENERGY](https://github.com/wellsy57/Home-Assistant-Project/blob/master/files/ENERGY.md) | [TREATMENT](https://github.com/wellsy57/Home-Assistant-Project/blob/master/files/TREATMENT.md)